tbd-friends/PetHome/README.md

 - Copy sample.appsettings.Development.json to appsettings.Development.json.
 - Update the connection string for your database.
+- Set the Seed/ManagerPW to a valid password (Numbers, letters, upper/lower case)
 - **DO NOT** add settings to appsettings.json

 ## From a command line / Powershell